 Previously known as the J&B Met, this is both the city's biggest horseracing event of the year and a fashion lifestyle event attended by the city's rich, famous and beautiful.
 The place to see and be seen, the Met sees attendants vying for the coveted honour of being dubbed "best dressed".
 With all the glitz and glamour, one can easily forget that the ostensible reason for the event is a horse race.

 Cape Town Cycle Tour (March)

 The largest timed cycle race in the world, the Argus (as it's usually known) attracts over 35,000 riders and is a city-stopping showpiece for spectators and cyclists alike.
-The route starts in the city centre before winding around the coast, over Chapman's Peak, and finally to the finish in Green Point.
+The route starts in the city centre before winding around the coast of the Southern Peninsula, over Chapman's Peak, and finally to the finish in Green Point.
 The vast majority of riders are amateurs which lends the race a fun-filled atmosphere that belies the testing nature of the strenuous 68-mile (109km) route.

 Starting out as the North Sea Jazz Festival in 2000, the Cape Town Jazz Festival has grown to become one of the city's most prominent yearly events.
 It is the fourth-largest jazz festival in the world and the biggest jazz festival in Africa.
 The event consistently attracts international performers.
 In addition to the paid performances that make up the bulk of the programme, the festival also offers those who can't afford the hefty ticket prices a free concert with selected performers at Greenmarket Square.

 Every Sunday evening in the summer, the magnificent Kirstenbosch Gardens hosts a series of sunset concerts featuring local and international artists.
 Bring a blanket and a picnic basket and enjoy great music under a summer sky framed by Table Mountain.